nectarboy/tidbits/README.md

 # tidbits
 a collection of tiny programming projects

-most of these projects are old, though i may add other small projects i make here :)
+most of these projects are pretty old, tho i may add other small projects i make here :)